colinyjchung/darkdragons/content/playing.md

 ## Investigate & Explore

 When presented with a problem, players should take the time to gather as much information as they can.
-Players should ask themselves: "**where can I get more information?**
+Players should ask themselves: "**where can I get more information?**"

 There are many types of knowledge.
 Here are some suggestions:

 * **Book Knowledge** - Places like libraries, town halls, police stations, guards barracks, and government offices is where you may find old records, legal documents, ongoing crimes, history and dossiers.

 * **Street Knowledge** - Places like taverns, clubs, and local watering holes is where you may hear rumours, gossip, and get leads.
 Ask yourself, who would know secrets?
-Priests, tavern-keepers, hoteliers, beggars, errand-kids are privy to a lot of conversations.
+Priests, tavern-keepers, hoteliers, beggars, and errand-kids are privy to a lot of conversations.
 Does someone in the party have criminal or intelligence connections?

 * **Field Knowledge** - People like woodsman, hunters, and foragers would know the surrounding wilderness well and point out points-of-interest, places-to-avoid, and the like.
 Exploring the surrounding area of a dungeon will also give you clues as to what kind of danger you're walking into.

-The key here is to think who might be have useful knowledge and seek them out.
+The key here is to think who might have useful knowledge and seek them out.

 ## Plan & Strategize